Diving in Truk Lagoon, Micronesia - Bluewater Dive Travel

 Truk Lagoon (actually Chuuk Lagoon) is an atoll in the central Pacific, approximately 1,800km northwest of Papua New Guinea.
 It is situated within Chuuk State, part of Micronesia, and is renowned as one of the best wreck diving destinations in the world.
 Diving Chuuk Lagoon is a highlight of many recreational and technical divers' careers, and the wrecks can be explored from either a liveaboard or land-based resort.

 Truk Lagoon scuba diving is best known for its 60+ World War II wrecks, which easily makes Chuuk Lagoon one of the world's best wreck diving destinations.
 Due to its strategic location, Truk Island used to be a Japanese Naval Base during WWII.
 Today the shipwrecks of Truk Lagoon offer a good amount of marine life, with many soft corals and schools of small fish.
-Some of the wrecks are quite deep, with the bottoms in the 100 to 150 feet (30 to 45 meters) range, which makes Chuuk Lagoon an excellent destination for technical diving.
+Some of the wrecks are quite deep, reaching 215 feet (65 meters), while others have parts of the superstructure as shallow as 40 feet (12 meters).
+This makes Truk Lagoon an excellent destination for all experience levels, from recreational to advanced technical divers.

 Intro to diving Truk Lagoon